 Mim’s Mediterranean Grill

 This brightly colored cafe is a gem for mouthwatering Mediterranean fares in Petoskey.
 The cuisine is all authentic and made with fresh and local ingredients.
-It’s a cute little bungalow with indoor and outdoor seating, and it’s an all-around favorite for many locals.
-The walls are adorned with some offbeat art and the patio even has a firepit for those chillier Michigan days.
+It’s a cute little bungalow with indoor and outdoor seating and an all-around favorite for many locals.
+The walls are adorned with offbeat art, and the patio has a firepit for those chillier Michigan days.

-Set in the heart of downtown Petoskey, Chandler’s is a highly cherished eatery of this coastal community.
+Set in the heart of downtown Petoskey, Chandler’s is a highly cherished eatery of this coastal community and one of my favorite Petoskey restaurants.
 The ambiance feels chic and decidedly European.
 There are three different areas to enjoy a drink or dish here, the main dining room, the bar, and the patio.
 The Chandler’s Farm Board is always a fun order, both to photograph and devour.